 It is important to note: A client enlists an independent Valuer for an independent opinion only.

-Question 5: Value break down questions?
+Value break down questions?

-A: It is most important to keep in mind the break down figure is not a clear and final representation of the individual breakdown, it is often no more than guide of the equitable split between the total.
+It is most important to keep in mind the break down figure is not a clear and final representation of the individual breakdown, it is often no more than guide of the equitable split between the total.
 Changes can be made in certain situations, however more often than not this will reduce or increase the reflection of the other and must be split as equitably as possible in line with the total.
 For example if one component is changed without the other it automatically changes the total outcome.
 It is more important to focus on the total and if the market lends itself to price or cost.

 Note: If the total is not in line with someone’s expectations, the break up will follow in most situations.
 The total is where we strive to produce a fair reflection of the current market value in Pro-forma reports.
 Often those not happy with outcomes waste time on this or an interpretation of a description etc in view of justifying a more favourable outcome or opinion they hold rather than the main issue, being the total or final outcome to which we should both be aspiring to achieve.